 Kate O’Neill is widely known as the “Tech Humanist.”
 She is helping humanity prepare for an increasingly tech-driven future with her signature strategic optimism.
-Kate is founder and CEO of KO Insights, a strategic advisory firm committed to improving human experience at scale.
+Kate is founder and CEO of KO Insights, a strategic advisory firm committed to improving human experience at scale through more meaningful and aligned strategy.

 Among her prior roles, she created the first content management role at Netflix, developed Toshiba America‘s first intranet, and founded [meta]marketer, one of the first digital strategy and analytics agencies.

-As a professional global keynote speaker, Kate regularly speaks with leadership audiences around the world, exploring how data and emerging technologies like AI are shaping the future of human experiences, and advocating with her signature strategic optimism for humanity’s future in an increasingly tech-driven and exponentially-changing world.
-Her clients and audiences include many Fortune 500 and World’s Most Admired companies and brands, from tech giants like Google and IBM, household-name brands like Coca Cola and Colgate, future-forward cities like Amsterdam and Austin, top universities like Cambridge and Yale, and even the United Nations.
+As a professional global keynote speaker, Kate regularly speaks with leadership audiences around the world, exploring how data and emerging technologies like AI are shaping the future of human experiences, and advocating with her signature “strategic optimism” for humanity’s future in an increasingly tech-driven and exponentially-changing world.
+Her clients and audiences include many Fortune 500, World’s Most Admired, and World Changer companies and brands — tech giants like Google, IBM, and Zoom; household-name brands like Coca Cola, McDonald’s, and Colgate; future-forward cities and regions like Amsterdam, Austin, and Vancouver Island; top universities like Cambridge and Yale; and even groups of world leaders, such as the United Nations and the World Government Summit.

 Representation and Booking